bitmark-inc/docs/learning-bitmark/contributing-to-bitmark/bitmark-software-development-process.md

 **Development process:**

 Our current workflow is based on OKR, where we define sprints as a deadline to deliver the software artefact.
-Also as part of this workflow, we have daily standup meetings where we can follow up the progress of each individual and its related tasks to accomplish the OKR.
-The OKR is defined quarterly.
-To track the deliverables, nowadays we are using a mix of project management with software management methodologies.

 ![](https://github.com/bitmark-inc/docs/blob/master/learning-bitmark/contributing-to-bitmark/imgs/project_bitmarkd.png)